FlowerCake13/guess-who/README.md

 2. Create a loading screen that will play an animation while we wait for your screen to load.
 Use ```  var loadTime = window.performance.timing.domContentLoadedEventEnd-window.performance.timing.navigationStart``` to get your loading time.
 To create a loading screen, here are some hints:
 * Create the loading screen in your HTML.
 * Create a timeout function that will execute the following function when your page loads:
   * In this function, set the display property of your loading screen to none.
+  * If it seems that your loading page disappears almost immediately, it is likely that your page has a very quick loading time.
+Change the time in your timeout function to 3000 milliseconds so we can see your beautiful loading page!